 In a review of 84 studies and almost 13,000 versions, the total complication rate following a version was 6.1%.
-Only .24% were serious complications and only .35% resulted in emergency cesareans.
-The review concluded that ECV is a “safe procedure” (3).
+However, only .24% were serious complications and only .35% resulted in emergency cesareans.
+For these reasons, the review concluded that ECV is a “safe procedure” (3).

 Remember that cesarean birth, the most common outcome if baby remains in a breech position, also comes with risks.
 Consult with your doctor or midwife about your concerns.
-But, know that a version is typically considered to be a safer procedure than a cesarean section.
+But, know that most professionals believe that an external version is a safer procedure than a cesarean section.

 Will the ECV hurt?